 If a friend was visiting Dallas for the first time, where would you take them?
 What would you do?
 Where would you go to eat?

-But I think my year around answer would have to be the Katy Trail.
+I think my year-round answer would have to be the Katy Trail.
 I love walking up and down the trail, enjoying the various destinations it connects.
 It’s exciting to see how the residential density is fostering enhanced walkability to weave parks and commercial areas together.
 Dallas’ urban experience is still very much in its infancy.
 There is no better place to show people how Dallas is starting to embrace a vision for a more urban, walkable future.

 Interested in renewing your membership or obtaining a new membership?
 For more information, click here.